 - Experience the North-South axis along CR 527 to spot everything from old-English affluent suburbs to industrial complexes to rural New Jersey in the south.
 Pick up CR 527 on the northern end in Cedar Grove, Essex at North Mountain Ave. off CR 604 and Route 23.

 In southern New Jersey:

 - Start in Camden and head east on Route 70 and Route 72 toward CR 563, west on CR 542, south on CR 623, left on CR 643, right on CR 563, and back to NJ 50 onto NJ 49 to access a variety of walks, historical sites, small towns, museums and parks.
-You’ll find the Brendan T. Byrne State Forest, Batona Trail, Basto Historic Village, Renault Winery, Museum of American Glass, and Bridgeton Historic District.
+You’ll find the Brendan T. Byrne State Forest, Basto Historic Village, Renault Winery, and Museum of American Glass.

 - Check out southern New Jersey beach towns by heading south on Route 9 after taking Exit 48 on the Parkway.
 Among others, destinations include the Absecon Lighthouse, Edwin B. Forsythe National Wildlife Refuge and Cape May Point State Park.

 - Explore coast to coast by heading east on 537 from Camden.
 Along the way, experience the Adventure Aquarium in Camden, Monmouth Battlefield and reenactments, and more.

 - Visiting the Barnegat Lighthouse on Long Beach Island

 - Enjoying the beautiful beaches and great activities in Cape May

 - Tubing on the Delaware River